Arthur Prior: Biography

 At this point in his life he was a devout Presbyterian, though he became an atheist later in life.

 After divorce from his first wife, he remarried in 1943 to Mary Wilkinson, with whom he would have two children.
-He served in the Royal New Zealand Air Force from 1943 to 1945 before embarking on an academic career at Canterbury University College in February 1946.
+Wilkinson was renamed to Mary Laura Prior, and coauthored a paper on Erotetic Logic with Arthur, published in the Philosophical Review in 1955.
+Arthur served in the Royal New Zealand Air Force from 1943 to 1945 as a radio mechanic.
+Arthur and Mary kept their correspondence from the war and it is now a part of the Ann Prior Collection at the Bodleian Library.
+The correspondence is known as the Wartime letters, span more than several thousand pages and contain much important information about the development of Prior's view on several philosophical and theological matters.
+Transcription of the letters are published at the Arthur Prior Digital Archive.

+After the war Prior embarking on an academic career at Canterbury University College in February 1946.
 His first position was a lectureship which had become available when Karl Popper left the university.

 After returning to New Zealand following a year at Oxford as a visiting lecturer he took up a professorship in 1959 at Manchester University where he remained until he was elected a Fellow of Balliol College, Oxford in 1966 and appointed a Reader.
 He continued his Manchester practice of accepting visiting professorships.

 Arthur Prior went to give lectures at Norwegian universities in September 1969 and on 6 October 1969, the night before he was to deliver a lecture there, he died from a heart attack at Trondheim, Norway.